cliss/camel/README.md

 # Change Log

+* __1.4.1__ Refactored to satisfy [JSLint](http://jslint.it).
+Fixed issue where a day that only had a redirect in it caused duplicate day breaks to show on the homepage.
 * __1.4.0__ Added support for auto-tweeting.
 * __1.3.1__ Updated RSS feed such that link posts open the external link, and have a "Permalink" to the site is shown at the bottom of the post.